 Combing through Gatherer in search of worst cards ever printed, even a chronic caviler such as myself has to admit that Magic’s design has come a long way.
 Modern sets are laid out with some care, feature tight mechanics, and are supported by solid creative foundations that most audiences recognize and enjoy.

 But gather round, if you dare, and listen to tales of darker days, when men were men, women were women, and hedge funds were a good idea.
-Sets were filled to the brim with inexplicable dreck like Search the City
+Sets were filled to the brim with inexplicable dreck like Search the City.
+Flavor was just a bitter taste in the back of your throat that left you gasping for air.
+Adam Sandler movies made money!

 I know — you don’t have to say it.
 Adam Sandler movies still make money.
 Well, so did Magic, despite many of its early designs going straight from an Edward Lear fever dream to the printing press: